Dog Day Afternoon: Casting

 Much of the cast consisted of actors Pacino performed with in off-Broadway plays.
-Pacino asked Lumet to cast John Cazale as Sal Naturile, whose was the only name that did not change for the film.
+Pacino asked Lumet to cast John Cazale as Sal Naturile, the only name that did not change for the film.
 Pacino had worked with Cazale on Israel Horovitz's play The Indian Wants the Bronx, and then in the 1972 film The Godfather.
 Lumet was not initially convinced he should cast Cazale.
 He was thirty-nine years old, while Naturile was eighteen years old at the time of his death, but the director agreed after meeting him.
 Penelope Allen starred as Sylvia "Mouth" (based on Shirley "Mouth" Ball), and had worked with Pacino before on Scarecrow.
 For the role of Wortzik's mother, Pacino asked Lumet to cast Judith Malina, co-founder of The Living Theatre.
 Lumet wanted to portray the difference between a street police officer and one with an office job.
 Charles Durning and James Broderick were cast as Moretti and Sheldon respectively, though Lumet initially decided on Durning being the bank manager and Broderick playing Moretti until Pacino intervened.
 Because Durning was also working on Robert Wise's Two People, Lumet and Wise had to coordinate his schedule, as he flew between California and New York.
 Lumet did not worry about Broderick's recasting because of his reputation for method acting.
 Sully Boyar was cast as bank manager Mulvaney (based on Robert Barrett).
 Chris Sarandon convinced Lumet and Pacino during his reading and was cast as Leon Shermer.
 Lumet asked him to shift the focus of his characterization to "a little less Blanche DuBois, a little more Queens housewife".

 There were three weeks of rehearsals, and the name of the project was changed to Dog Day Afternoon.
 Pierson flew from Los Angeles to New York at Lumet's request.
 Pacino refused to kiss Sarandon in a scene as he thought it was "exploitative"; he felt that the script kept "pushing the gay issue" on the audience.
 He expressed the view that viewers already knew the characters were homosexual and wanted to convey the failure of the relationship instead.
 Pierson agreed; he realized the couple did not actually kiss and that they had actually carried on a phone conversation.
 Pierson modified the scene to include the call.
 The National Gay Task Force approved of the script.
 Ronald Gold, then director of the organization, welcomed it as "sensitive and tasteful".